Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaythe last 10 lines of /etc/passwd
 5. Display the first 10 lines of /etc/passwd
 Display the third line of the file iacta
+7. Create a file containing a file
+8. Write into a file the result of output of another file